C242-PS009/cloud_playground/README.md

 **Trigger Location**: `eisenhower_tasks/{taskId}`

 **Description**: This function is triggered when a document in the `eisenhower_tasks` collection is updated.
 It checks whether the task status has changed to completed.
-If the task has been marked as completed, the function awards experience points (EXP) based on the priority level of the task.
+If the task has been marked as completed, the function awards experience points (EXP) and coins based on the priority level of the task.

 **EXP Calculation**:
-- Priority 1, Urgent and Important: +50 EXP
+- Priority 1, Urgent and Important: +50 EXP, +50 Coins
-- Priority 2, Urgent but Not Important: +40 EXP
+- Priority 2, Urgent but Not Important: +40 EXP, +40 Coins
-- Priority 3, Not Urgent but Important : +30 EXP
+- Priority 3, Not Urgent but Important: +30 EXP, +30 Coins
-- Priority 4, Not Urgent and Not Important: +10 EXP
+- Priority 4, Not Urgent and Not Important: +10 EXP, +10 Coins

 **Steps**:
 - Retrieve the `userId` from the updated task document.
 - Check if the task has changed from incomplete to complete.
-- Use a Firestore transaction to update the user's EXP in the `users` collection.
+- Use a Firestore transaction to update the user's EXP and coin balance in the `users` collection.

 **Logs**:
 - Logs success messages when EXP is added.